VictoriaStetskevych/projects/02_bike_sales_alex_the_analyst/README.md

 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/03_remove_duplicates.png)

-Result:
+Result '26 duplicate rows found and removed':
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/04_remove_duplicates_result.png)

 ## 4. Cleaning data

-Columns B and C ('Marital Status' and 'Gender') use the same type of letters to represent different data > For example: Letter M in both these columns represents 'M'(male) and 'M'(married).
+**Columns B and C** ('Marital Status' and 'Gender') use the same type of letters to represent different meaning of data > For example: Letter M in both these columns represents 'M'(male) and 'M'(married).
-So, I'm going to change how the data represents in these two columns:
+So, I changed how the data is represented in these two columns:

+Marital status: M - Married, S - Single.
-Select Column B 'Marital Status' > Ctrl+H ('Find and Replace') Find M > Replace with Married
+Select **Column B 'Marital Status'** > Ctrl+H ('Find and Replace') Find M > Replace with Married
 Find S > Replace with Single
 Replace All